LN-24111/dropshock-scripts/building_script/README.md

 CHANGELOG:

+* 3.0:
+	* Released - Total overhaul of the underlying system.
+Now more robust and reliable
+		* Can still be brittle if you reload the page mid build
+		* Much more crash resistant
+		* Still can't handle if you decided to send/use mods midbuild... or if you open another session and mess things up, etc. That's impossible/infeasible
+	* Much better speed & smoother manual building
+	* Oversight and variant selection now supported
+		* Query is now more complex as a result.
+GUI would fix it, but takes time.

 * 2.2:
 	* One-click support added as a toggle (WARN: FUNDAMENTALLY BUGGY DUE TO HOW FRIZZ CODED THE FEATURE)
 	* Increased confirm delay (less buggy, slower construction speed)